EricssonResearch/dnt/getting_started/scenario_tsn/README.md

 __If none of the streams are identified, the packet will be dropped!__

-__Important:__ R2DTWO receives a copy of each packet!
-This is not a problem in many cases, but keep in mind in that case only the copy dropped by R2DTWO and the original packet continue its way in the Linux network stack.
+__Important:__ DNT receives a copy of each packet!
+This is not a problem in many cases, but keep in mind in that case only the copy dropped by DNT and the original packet continue its way in the Linux network stack.

 For each interface, we can define a meaningful custom name, that will used in the rest of the config, type (in this case all of them `eth`), and their real names in Linux (`ip link`).
 In this example we use the names `uni`, `nni1`, and `nni2` since these properly refer to their roles: User-Network Interface (`uni`) and Network-Network Interface (`nni1` and `nni2`).

-In the `r2dtwo.ini`'s `[interfaces]` section above we only have one stream candidate for each interface: `compound_uni`, `member1_uni` and `member2_uni`.
+In the `dnt.ini`'s `[interfaces]` section above we only have one stream candidate for each interface: `compound_uni`, `member1_uni` and `member2_uni`.
 As one can guess from these names, we identify the packets received from the `uni` interface as the compound stream.
 These streams defined in the `[streams]` of the config see below: